mgebeily602/Draw-Ellipses/README.md

 - `x0, y0` are the xy-coordinated of the center of the circle.
 - `r` is the radius of the circle.

 We should mention that JavaScript has a builtin function, `ellipse()` that can also be used to draw an ellipse.
 However, since we are using the builtin  function `bezierCurveTo()`, `drawOval()`, we have more control over the produced ovals through the Bezier control points.
 One can think of these ovals as 'illusions' of an ellipses.
+The file oval.html gives a quick example of that.